-The earthworm is an astonishing creature but its study is nothing new.
+The earthworm is an astonishing creature but it is nothing new.
 In 1881, Charles Darwin (1809-82), the English naturalist who is better known for his theory of evolution by natural selection, described the habits of the burrowing type of these organisms.
 Among his observations and deductions are the following (Darwin 1881):

 - They are nocturnal; they wander about at night.
 They can crawl forward and backward;

 - They have no eyes, but they can distinguish day from night; they retreat rapidly into their burrows when brightly illuminated;

 - They breathe through their skin, having no special respiratory organs;

 - The two sexes occur in the same individual but they mate in pair;

 - They are sensitive to dry air, heat, cold, vibrations and to touch;

 - They have no jaws or teeth and are completely deaf;